Positioning Babies In Critical Care

 The International Loving Touch Foundation Inc. is one of the world’s first established training programs for infant massage, its founder and director Diana Moor, MS, LMT, CIMI® has been teaching the subject since the early 1970s.

-The Certified Infant Massage Instructor program is accessible either asynchronous or synchronous online from their website.
+The Certified Infant Massage Instructor program is accessible either asynchronously or synchronously online from their website.
 Learn more about their online certification program here.

 From the Academy of Lymphatic Studies, this 5-day, 40-hour certification course is ideally structured to introduce the techniques and applications of the treatment known as Manual Lymph Drainage (MLD) — developed by Emil Vodder, Ph.D.
 Learn more about the course and its requirements here.

 Working in the NICU is a highly unique form of nursing that branches out further into multiple specialties depending on the specific population of infants a nurse works with.
-There are many different certifications within NICU nursing that allow for more specialized care.
+There are many different nurse certifications that allow for more specialized care.
 Here are a few:

 American Association of Critical-Care Nurses (AACN)